Social Media Policy

 The Social Media Advisory Team provides oversight of the use of social media on campus and consulting on the use of social media for strategic communication.
 Members of the Social Media Advisory Team currently include:

-- William Moss ‘10, Director of Social and Mobile Media
+- John Dudley '95, Director of Social and Digital Marketing

 - Thomas Shomo ‘69, Director of Communications and Marketing

 - May Reed, Assistant to the Director, Wilson Center for Leadership in the Public Interest

 - Becca Snyder, Associate Director, Career Education and Vocational Reflection